Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 Are there towels available on the island?

-You will need to bring the beach towel supplied to you in your cabin (the large orange towels).
-Then you will need to bring this back with you when you go back the ship.
+No. You will need to bring the beach towel supplied to you in your cabin or grab one from near the pool.
+Then you will need to bring this back with you when you go back the ship or drop it off near the exit of the island.
 There is a charge for any missing towels not turned in at the end of the cruise.

 Do I need cash on the island?

-Mostly no. There are some local’s artisan shops that take U.S. dollars.
-Everything else, including bars and rental stations, you will use your room keycard just like you do on the ship.
+Mostly no. There are some shops that take U.S. dollars.
+Everything else, including bars and rental stations, you can use your room keycard just like you do on the ship.

 Is there transportation around Ocean Cay?

 Yes.
 The island is large and walking all day around it is enough to wear anyone out.
-MSC offers a free tram (a tractor that pulls a cart) that goes to several spots around the island.
+MSC offers carts hat goes to several spots around the island.
 The stops are large pavilions that offer some shade while you wait for your ride.
 Just hop on and hop off where you want.

 Other Things to Know About Ocean Cay